NagariaHussain/the-missing-frappe-manual/src/content/docs/handouts/day-1.md

 ### Airplane Ticket DocType

 Now this a very core DocType!
+This DocType must be a Submittable DocType.

 **Name**